7 Facts from our Oral DNA Labs Review

 Once you’ve collected the sample, you should log into the company’s website and find the option to create and ship test order(s).

 Fill the form you find there, and ship the sample.
 Note that the company must receive the sample within 21 days from the collection date.

 The company will notify you when your result is ready.
 You can visit its website to download your test result.

 Review of Oral DNA Labs Reports

-Oral DNA Labs offers a vast number of tests.
-We have summarized a few below.
+Oral DNA Labs offers a vast number of cost effective clinical tests.
+We have highlighted a few below.
 Users can access sample reports of each test on the company’s website.

 MyPerioPath and MyPerioID

 MyPerioPath helps to identify and measure harmful bacteria present in the mouth.
 Some of the bacteria include those that cause gingivitis and periodontal disease.
 With this test, the company can offer microbiome reports and help suggest the most effective periodontal therapy.

 Some of the information in the microbiome reports include the type and concentration of the bacteria causing the disease, classified as high risk through low-risk pathogens.

 It also notes what specific types of pathogens present are related to a particular condition or disease type.
 This information can help patients and their doctors target certain health aspects or create a dental hygiene plan that fits in with the patient’s overall health goals.

 The MyPerioID test helps determine a patient’s risk of developing serious gum tissue infections, like inflammatory periodontal disease.
 There are two separate tests: One that measures the genetic variants of the interleukin-1 gene (IL-1) and another that measures variants in the interleukin-6 gene (IL-6).
 Certain genotypes in the IL-1 gene increase the risk of excessive inflammation in the presence of oral bacteria.

 The prevalence of some genotypes is reported to be higher in individuals who develop moderate to severe chronic and aggressive periodontitis.

 Information in the MyPerioID can help guide oral health professionals in creating a dental care and disease prevention plan if you are at a higher risk.